apollographql/apollo-tooling/packages/apollo/README.md

                                                                  a query to be considered, relative to total request count.
 Expected values are between 0 and 0.05 (minimum 5% of total request volume)

+  --serviceName=serviceName                                      Provides the name of the implementing service for a
+                                                                 federated graph

   --validationPeriod=validationPeriod                            The size of the time window with which to validate the
                                                                  schema against.
 You may provide a number (in seconds),